jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-fabio-neural-hordern-pavillion.md

 path: /interview/fabio-neural-hordern-pavillion
 title: Fabio Neural @ Hordern Pavillion
 date: 2018-03-17T09:56:37.331Z
-description: Our chat with one of PURE festival's secret weapons
+description: >-
+  Our interview with the Italian weapon before his Australian debut at next month's PURE
 featuredImage: /img/fabio-neural.jpg
 ---
-_Before he sets foot on Australian soil for next month's PURE, Italian Mixmaster Fabio Neural joined us for a chat about his life, challenges and passion for music.
+_Before he sets foot on Australian soil for next month's PURE, mixmaster Fabio Neural joined us for a chat about his life, challenges and passion for music.
 Check it out!_

 **RR:** Hi Fabio – we’re really looking forward to your performance at [PURE](https://www.facebook.com/purecarlcox/) in April.
 What can we expect from your set?